Ravindra-Raut/course_oor/README.md

 * The stream will not be recorded.
 The whole point is that this is an interactive live stream, which sets it apart from online courses that use pre-recorded videos or any of the thousands of YouTube videos that teach R. If I wanted to create the latter, I would script the entire video (which is not compatible with the dynamics of an interactive live stream) and would have to do a lot of post-processing.

 * If the stream lags/stutters, try reloading the stream (just refresh the page) or reduce the stream resolution (click on the little gear icon at the bottom right of the stream window, select 'Quality', and try 720p or 420p; you could also try disabling 'Low Latency' under 'Advanced').
+Note that the option to reduce the stream resolution might not be available (which is not something I have control over, although there are ways to make this option available once the stream is running for a bit).

-* For people affiliated with Maastricht University: You might want to consider following the [Introduction to R Course](https://www.maastrichtuniversity.nl/education/introduction-r) I teach for the university (high attendance / interest in this course shows the university the importance of keeping the course in its curriculum and you also get the benefits from 'in person' interactions).
+* For people affiliated with Maastricht University: You might want to consider following the [Introduction to R Course](https://www.maastrichtuniversity.nl/education/course/introduction-r) I teach for the university (high attendance / interest in this course shows the university the importance of keeping the course in its curriculum and you also get the benefits from 'in person' interactions).

 ## Relevant Links